zachsnow/ng-multi-transclude/README.md

 1. Load `multi-transclude.js`
 2. Add `multi-transclude` as a dependency
-3. Use `ng-multi-transclude` in your templates
+3. Use `ng-multi-transclude`, `ng-multi-template`, and `ng-multi-transclude-controller` in your templates

 ## Description